DanMax03/my-nvim-fork/README.md

 #### If you use channels

-This solution will work with any type of configuration, but you will lose [selene-wrapped](#bonus-selene-wrapped) and also have to update the commit hash and the `fetchFromGitHub` hash yourself.
+This solution will work with any type of configuration, but you will have to update the commit hash and the `fetchFromGitHub` hash yourself.

 ```nix
 # configuration.nix